chrisjoiner1989/chrisjoiner1989.github.io/README.md

 ## stack used

 - Plain HTML/CSS/JavaScript (no frameworks)
-- Uses the Bible API for verse lookup
+- Multiple Bible APIs: bible-api.com and bolls.life for translation coverage
 - LocalStorage keeps your data saved
-- Mobile-friendly design
+- Mobile-first responsive design with touch optimization
+- PWA manifest for app-like mobile experience

 ## Features I'm proud of